takenet/deckard/README.md

 To quickly get started with Deckard, please consult our [getting started guide](/docs/getting-started.md), which provides step-by-step instructions.
 Additionally, we have provided [client documentation](/docs/using.md) for various programming languages to assist you in integrating Deckard into your projects.

+You can also access our documentation on Deckard's components [here](docs/components.md).
+More details on the project structure can be found [here](CONTRIBUTING.md).

 ### Running Deckard

 Here's a quick guide on how to run Deckard.
 You should check the [getting started guide](/docs/getting-started.md) for more details.